johnthagen/clang-blueprint/README.md

 ### UndefinedBehaviourSanitizer

 The [UndefinedBehaviourSanitizer](https://clang.llvm.org/docs/UndefinedBehaviorSanitizer.html)

-UBSan modifies the program at compile-time to catch various kinds of undefined behavior during program execution, for example:
+modifies the program at compile-time to catch various kinds of undefined behavior during program execution, for example:

 - Using misaligned or null pointer